illinois-cs415/illinois-cs415.github.io/_old_assignments/4creditProject.md

 ---
 ![Breath of the Wild](https://www.theverge.com/_next/image?url=https%3A%2F%2Fcdn.vox-cdn.com%2Fthumbor%2FirIOIA243mp1aEMOHqPkxc4rsKQ%3D%2F0x0%3A950x534%2F2000x1333%2Ffilters%3Afocal(475x267%3A476x268)%2Fcdn.vox-cdn.com%2Fuploads%2Fchorus_asset%2Ffile%2F16193538%2FCI_News_TheLegendOfZeldaBreathOfTheWild_LaboCVR_Zelda_01_image950w.jpg&w=2400&q=75)
 ## What is the 4 Credit Project About?
-Taking the course for an extra credit hour requires the completion of a substantive extra project in addition to the course project done by the entire class.
+Taking the course for an extra credit hour requires the completion of a extra project in addition to the course project done by the entire class.
 The main focus of the 4 Credit Project will be to implement something using the VR capabilities of Unreal Engine.
 But there are other options as well.
 This is an opportunity to learn a new thing or implement something you always wanted to...so long as it is related to the course in some way.